Isingizwe12/To-Do-List-Web-Application/README.md

 ##  Features
 - ➕ Add new tasks
 - ✅ Mark tasks as complete (moved to "Completed" section)
-- ✏️ Edit tasks by double-clicking
+- ✏️ Edit tasks by clicking  on the item you want to edit
 - ❌ Delete tasks
 - 💾 Data persistence using **localStorage**
 - 📱 Responsive design with **Tailwind CSS**